 The main technical result in the paper is that the class of transductions definable using streaming tree transducers is exactly the class of MSO-definable tree transductions.
-The starting point for our result is the known equivalence of MSO-definable tree transductions and Macro Tree Transducers with regular look-ahead and single-use restriction, over ranked trees [Engelfriet and Maneth 1999].
+The starting point for our result is the known equivalence of MSO-definable tree transductions and Macro Tree Transducers with regular look-ahead and single-use restriction, over ranked trees [12].
 Our proof proceeds by establishing two key properties of STTs: the model is closed under regular look-ahead and under sequential composition.
-These proofs are challenging due to the requirement that a transducer can use only a fixed number of variables that can be updated by assignments that obey the single-use-restriction rules, and we develop them in a modular fashion by introducing intermediate results (for example, we establish that allowing variables to range over trees that contain multiple parameters that can be selectively substituted during updates, does not increase expressiveness).
+These proofs are challenging due to the requirement that a transducer can use only a fixed number of variables and these variables can only be updated by assignments that obey the single-use-restriction rules.
+We develop them in a modular fashion by introducing intermediate results (for example, we establish that allowing variables to range over trees containing multiple parameters does not increase expressiveness).

 We show a variety of analysis questions for our transducer model to be decidable.
-Given a regular language L_1 of input trees and a regular language L_2 of output trees, the type-checking problem is to determine if the output of the transducer on an input in L_1 is guaranteed to be in L_2 .
-We establish an ExpTIME upper bound on type-checking.
-For checking functional equivalence of two streaming tree transducers, we show that if the two transducers are inequivalent, then we can construct a pushdown automaton A over the alphabet $\{0,1\}$ such that A accepts a string with equal number of 0's and 1's exactly when there is an input on which the two transducers compute different outputs.
-Using known techniques for computing the Parikh images of context-free languages [Engelfriet and Maneth 2006; Seidl et al. 2004; Esparza 1997; Kopczynski and To 2010], this leads to a NEXPTIME upper bound for checking functional inequivalence of two STTs.
-Assuming a bounded number of variables, the upper bound on the parametric complexity becomes NP.
+Given a regular language $L_1$ of input trees and a regular language $L_2$ of output trees, the type-checking problem is to determine if the output of the transducer on an input in $L_1$ is guaranteed to be in $L_2$ .
+We establish an EXPTIME upper bound for type-checking.
+We provide a NEXPTIME upper bound for checking functional inequivalence of two STTs, and when the number of variables is bounded the upper bound on the complexity becomes NP.
 Improving the NEXPTIME bound remains a challenging open problem.

-2. TRANSDUCER MODEL
+2 TRANSDUCER MODEL